ingonyama-zk/developer-docs/docs/icicle/golang-bindings.md

 `goicicle.go` contains wrappers for CUDA memory allocation methods.

-`templates` contains scrips to generate new packages for new curves, so if you ever want to add support for a new curve your can generate it based off these templates.
+`templates` contains scripts to generate new packages for new curves, so if you ever want to add support for a new curve you can generate it based off these templates.

 ## Using ICICLE Golang bindings in your project